Håkan Loob: Calgary Flames

 The Calgary Flames selected Loob with a ninth-round pick, 181st overall, at the 1980 NHL Entry Draft.
 They were not able to convince him to join the club until the 1983–84 NHL season when, after his record setting season in the Elitserien, Flames' General Manager Cliff Fletcher referred to him as the "[Wayne] Gretzky of Sweden".
 Loob scored 30 goals and 55 points in his first NHL season, and was named to the NHL All-Rookie Team.

 Loob improved to 37 goals in 1984–85, which was enough to tie him for the team lead with fellow Swede Kent Nilsson.
 He led the team outright in 1985–86 with 31 goals, and won the Molson Cup as the Flames player with the most three-star selections.
 Loob struggled the following year due to a shoulder injury that required surgery to fix at the end of the 1986–87 season.
-He scored only 18 goals while his 44 points was well below the 67 he had scored the previous season.
+He scored only 18 goals while his 44 points were well below the 67 he had scored the previous season.

 Returning to the lineup healthy for 1987–88, Loob became the first Swedish player in NHL history to score 50 goals in one season.
-As of the end of 2019–20 NHL season, he is still the only Swede to accomplish the feat.
 He also set a Flames franchise record by scoring five hat tricks during the season.
 He finished sixth in league goal scoring, while his 106 points was ninth in that category.
-Loob was named to the First All-Star team on right wing, and was the winner of the Viking Award as the top Swedish player in the NHL as voted by his fellow Swedes.
+Loob was named to the First All-Star team on the right wing, and was the winner of the Viking Award as the top Swedish player in the NHL as voted by his fellow Swedes.
 Loob scored 27 goals in 1988–89, but added 58 assists for the Flames.
 He added 8 goals and 17 points in the playoffs to help the Flames win their first Stanley Cup in franchise history.
 In the Cup clinching game against the Montreal Canadiens, Loob started a quick passing play with Joe Nieuwendyk on a three-on-one rush that set up Lanny McDonald's final NHL goal and gave the Flames a lead they would not relinquish.

 During the 1989 Stanley Cup playoffs, Loob made it known that he was considering a return to Sweden.
 He later revealed that he and his wife had made the decision almost a year before and that he declined a large contract offer the team offered to entice him to stay.
 Loob wanted his children to grow up in Sweden, however, and after the Flames won the Stanley Cup, he announced he was returning to Färjestad for the 1989–90 season.